srinivasu-developer/algorithms/sorting/readme.md

 5. Counting sort can be extended to work for negative inputs also.

 ##### Time Complexity:
-Time Complexity: O(N + K) where N is the number of elements in input array and K is the range of input Auxiliary Space: O(N + K)
+Time Complexity: O(N + K) where N is the number of elements in input array and K is the range of input <br>
+Auxiliary Space: O(N + K)

 ## What is a stable sorting algorithm?